3 Months Internship Update at King 5 News

 I don’t know if everything happens for a reason, but I believe some things definitely do.
 The timing of this internship couldn’t have been more perfect.
 I moved closer to Seattle when I started with King, and of the 11 moves I’ve made in the past 4 years, this one has been my favorite.
 I love where I live.
 I love where I work.
 I love the new places I’ve made my own and the life I’ve gotten to create in Des Moines since I started working at King 5.
 I’m forever grateful, and each day of my life is the best day ever because I’m living out my dreams I had as a freshman in college.
 I would have given a kidney to work in Seattle for one of the best stations in local news, and I don’t take where I am now for granted, not even for a second.

-The girl I was as a freshman wouldn’t have believed it all worked out in the end, and I did end up interning with King 5 even though I transferred schools far away.
-I still can’t believe it some days.
+The girl I was freshman year wouldn’t have believed it all worked out in the end, and I did end up interning with King 5 even though I transferred schools far away.
+I still can’t believe it some days!
 If you know me, you know I’m not one to ever say I have good luck (knock on wood for me) but I think with this I do.
 Either my luck’s turning around, or God’s finally answering my prayers.
 Either way, I’ll take it.